IRS Tax Information for Veterans

 Earned Income Tax Credit

 Many Veterans are eligible for various tax credits including the Earned Income Tax Credit, a refundable federal income tax credit for low- to moderate-income, working individuals and families.
 To qualify, you must meet certain requirements and file a tax return, even if you do not owe any tax or are not required to file.
+You’ll find this and more in our free tax information for veterans.

 Financial Education and Asset Building